MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 Yes.
 Any edition of HoloLens 2 can be used to develop apps.

-### How and will I receive my $500 in Azure credits, 3-month Unity Pro trial, and 3-month PiXYZ Plugin trial?
+### How and will I receive my $500 in Azure credits, 3-month Unity Pro trial, and 3-month Pixyz Plugin trial?

 Your discount credits or trial access will be sent to the email used at purchase within 2 business days of product shipment.